-• Enroll in Recital/Project PMUS 4011.
-Usually this class is taken instead of private lessons although some students continue to take applied lessons.

-- The date of the recital should be set immediately and as early in the semester as possible.
+- Enroll in Recital/Project PMUS 4011.
+Usually this class is taken instead of private lessons although some students continue to take applied lessons. - The date of the recital should be set immediately and as early in the semester as possible.
 Try to avoid the last week of the semester as there are often scheduling conflicts.
 Consult with the Division Chair as early as possible to select a date. - Approve the date with those involved: your accompanist, teacher, and ensemble members, if any.
 Notify the music secretary or Division Chair so it can be included in the Calendar of Events. - Your Pre-recital Jury date will be scheduled by the Division Chair.
 This usually takes place three weeks prior to the proposed recital date on a Tuesday or Thursday at 12:40. - Reserve your recital location.
-The division secretary can aid you in completing requisition forms if you intend to use the Fine Arts Center or Spencer Gallery.
-Requisition forms are not required for Harris Recital Hall or the Visual and Performing Arts Center. - Work with your applied teacher and accompanist (if needed) to select your music.
-Provide scores or make copies of the music for your accompanist.
-If copied, do not punch holes in it and make sure every single note of the piano and solo parts are there.
-Recital repertoire should be limited to solo art music written for your particular instrument or voice.
-Faculty will accept one ensemble work and/or jazz tune unless you are a jazz emphasis.
-The recital should comprise 35-40 minutes of music.
-Repertoire can not be changed after the Pre-recital Jury. - Set up regular weekly rehearsals with your accompanist.
-If you need to cancel or reschedule let your accompanist know in advance. - Your teacher should attend at least two rehearsals with your accompanist.
-Ideally, your teacher should hear and give comments on a complete run-through of your recital before the hearing.
+The division administrative assistant can aid you in completing requisition forms if you intend to use the Fine Arts Center or Spencer Gallery.
+Requisition forms are not required for Harris Recital Hall or the Visual and Performing Arts Center.

+- Work with your applied teacher and accompanist (if needed) to select your music.
+Provide scores of the music for your accompanist.
+Make sure every note of the piano and solo parts are there. - Recital repertoire should be limited to solo art music written for your particular instrument or voice and should comprise 35-40 minutes of music. - Faculty will accept one ensemble work and/or jazz tune unless you are a jazz emphasis.
+Performance on a secondary instrument is acceptable with approval from the applied instructor and Division Chair.
+The selection can not apply to the 35-40 minute minimum requirement. - Repertoire can not be changed after the pre-recital jury. - Set up regular rehearsals with your accompanist.
+Your applied lesson instructor will facilitate progress with your accompanist. - Your teacher should approve your progress prior to your pre-recital hearing.